 Fuel Cell

-However, these installations have served to demonstrate the performance of fuel cell technology, leaving two major obstacles to commercialisation, namely cost and service life.
+Although these installations have served to demonstrate the performance of fuel cell technology, there remain two major obstacles to commercialisation, namely cost and service life.
 Unlike engine based technologies, fuel cells' life is characterised by continuous degradation of performance rather than catastrophic failure and economic viability may be determined by average rather than initial performance.

 For further discussion of the relative merits of fuel cell types see section on papers, or click on links below for details of PEM and SOFC micro CHP products.